toludoyin/Data_Science_Pandas/README.md

 # Data_Science_Pandas
 PL: Python

-Data extraction, cleaning, wrangling and visualisation  with the use of pandas library, matplot, seaborn and plotly
+Data extraction, cleaning, wrangling and visualisation  with the use of pandas library, matplotlib, seaborn and plotly